 - The European Commission as amicus curiae in Sosa v.
 Alvarez-Machain, in which the EC urged the U.S. Supreme Court to take a rigorous international law approach to the Alien Tort Statute.

-- A group of negotiators of and experts on the Chemical Weapons Convention as amici curiae in Bond v.
-United States, in which the U.S. Supreme Court is now considering a constitutional challenge to the federal statute implementing the Convention.
+- A group of negotiators and experts on the Chemical Weapons Convention as amici curiae in Bond v.
+United States, in which the U.S. Supreme Court considered a constitutional challenge to the federal statute implementing the Convention.